SMASH-CUT/screenplay-pdf-to-json/README.md

 ## Notes

 - It's advisable to set `--start` to the start of the screenplay.
 Title page, cast list, etc should be skipped.
-Feature to detect these pages is part of the Roadmap, so stay tuned.
+Feature to detect these pages is part of the roadmap, so stay tuned.
 - Works well for "clean" PDF screenplays, not OCR PDFs.
 - Production screenplays works pretty well.